History in Africa

 History in Africa: A Journal of Debates, Methods, and Source Analysis is an annual peer-reviewed academic journal covering the historiography and methodology of African history.
 It is published by Cambridge University Press on behalf of the African Studies Association.
-The editor-in-chief is Lorelle D. Semley, a historian at College of the Holy Cross.
+The editor-in-chief is Lorelle D. Semley, a historian at Boston College.
 Other editors of the journal include Teresa Barnes (University of Illinois, Urbana-Champaign), Bayo Holsey (Emory University), and Egodi Uchendu (University of Nigeria).

+History

+The journal was established in 1974 with an introduction by founding editor David Henige entitled, "On Method: An Apologia and A Plea."

+In 2020, the journal announced a new editorial team composed entirely of Black and African women, led by editor-in-chief Lorelle D. Semley.